 There is a long list of relatively simple things you can do to make sure you are getting the most out of your bank account for the least amount of fees, including:

 - Free Checking - See if you qualify for a free checking account.
 Many of them are very basic but may fit your needs.
 If you write a significant number of checks, see if the cost of the checks themselves can be included.
 If your checking isn't free, keep your check writing to the bare minimum.
 For example, you can pay most bills with a credit card and pay off the balance each month with just one check.
+If you want more credit, check out MoneyTips' list of credit card offers.

 - Link Your Accounts – If you can, link your savings and checking accounts to avoid potential overdrafts.
 Alternatively, if a suitable interest rate and features are available, go with a checking account straightaway (no savings).